1. Who Can Participate?

 3. Why do you ask for $100 before team spot is reserved?

 At this time we will only register a total of 40 teams for the one-day tournament.
 By raising $100, you secure a place in one of the Division slots.
-By asking teams to raise a minimum of $100 to secure your spot, it allows your team to raise funds or schedule fundraising events in order to reach the minimum fundraising amount of $1,500.
+By asking teams to raise a minimum of $100 to secure your spot, it allows your team to raise funds or schedule fundraising events to reach the minimum fundraising amount of $1,500.

 4. Can we submit the minimum fundraising fee of $1,500?